 "Monitoring body weight every 30 days or so will allow breeders to determine if a steady growth rate is being achieved.
-Many breeders find the use of growth-tracking software, such as Cra Tracial helpful in managing the growth of their young steek," such software, such as Gro-TracTM helpful in managing the growth of their young stock," suggests Brown-Douglas.
+Many breeders find the use of growth-tracking software, such as Gro-TracTM helpful in managing the growth of their young stock," suggests Brown-Douglas.